List of awards and nominations received by Idina Menzel: Broadway.com Audience Awards

 In 2004, Menzel won three Broadway.com Audience Awards for her role in Wicked; one for Favorite Actress in a Musical, one for Favorite Diva Performance, and one for Best Onstage Pair, which she won with co-star Kristin Chenoweth.
 In 2014, she won two more, for If/Then; Favorite Leading Actress in a Musical, and Favorite Onstage Pair, which she won with James Snyder.
 She was also nominated for Favorite Diva Performance, but lost to Neil Patrick Harris for Hedwig and the Angry Inch.

 Drama Desk Awards

 In 2000, Menzel was nominated for the Drama Desk Award for Outstanding Featured Actress in a Musical for her role of Kate in the off-Broadway show The Wild Party.
 She then was nominated for the Drama Desk Award for Outstanding Actress in a Musical in 2004 for her role in Wicked, and was nominated again in 2005 for her roles of Kesa, Lily, and Deanna in the off-Broadway musical See What I Wanna See, and in 2014 for her role in If/Then.

 Drama League Awards

-Menzel was first nominated for the Drama League Award for Distinguished Performance in 2004 for her role in Wicked.
-She was nominated again in 2005 for See What I Wanna See and in 2014 for If/Then.
+Menzel was first nominated for the Drama League Distinguished Performance Award in 2004 for her role in Wicked.
+She was nominated again in 2005 for See What I Wanna See, in 2014 for If/Then, and in 2025 for Redwood.
 Menzel received the 2018 Musical Achievement Award.